ctoesca/redjs/README.md

 # redjs
-Redjs is a Redis-like in-memory data store, for use in nodejs cluster.
-Ioredis compatible.
+Redjs is a Redis-like in-memory data store.

-No Redis installation is required: all operations are performed in-memory, on master process.

 Very often, a Nodejs application use 'cluster' module, and is running on several processes.
 Then you need to share data and send messages (pub/sub) between processes.

-Redis is a good solution to do that, but sometime you want to provide a standalone application without heavy dependencies.
-You can then use Redjs and later, replace it with [Ioredis](https://github.com/luin/ioredis), without changing the code.
+Redis is a good solution to do that, but sometime you want to provide a standalone application without dependencies.
+You can then use Redjs server and use it with [Ioredis](https://github.com/luin/ioredis), [NodeRedis](https://github.com/NodeRedis/node_redis) or other modules.

+Notes:
+- The purpose of this module is not to compete with Redis (the performance of Redjs is about 2 to 3 times less than Redis, and there is no replication or cluster) but to provide a shared memory and a pub-sub system between nodejs processes, using "standard" client modules like ioredis, node_redis etc.
+- Redjs server behaves like Redis and can be used by any Application.
+- All operations are performed in-memory, on master process.
+- Persistence is not yet implemented

 # Quick Start